elasticio/recipes/debitoor_expenses_to_box_com/description.md

-Upload Debitoor expense documents to Box.com
+Automatically uploads Debitoor expense documents as PDF files to Box.com account.
+On-the-go access to all expenses via the Box mobile app.